 Addressing our local air pollutants and emissions

 We continue working to reduce and eliminate our local air pollutants and emissions by:

 - Improving how we collect data – more accurate data helps us to determine ways to reduce our impact even further

 - Installing scavenger units at each of our oil sands facilities for sulphur removal per the limits set by Alberta’s Environmental Protection and Enhancement Act

 - Implementing flue gas recirculation technology where appropriate to significantly reduce NOX emissions

 - Engaging in discussions with government to help develop effective air quality policies at provincial and federal levels

-Check out our most recent corporate responsibility report for a complete look at how we’re managing our greenhouse gas emissions, methane emissions, CO2 emissions and air quality.
+Check out our most recent environmental, social & governance report for a complete look at how we’re managing our greenhouse gas emissions, methane emissions, CO2 emissions and air quality.